sara-nl/2019-08-28-htdp-elixir/_episodes/demo-spider-roles.md

  ```
 > **_Food for brain:_**
 >
 > * Do you know what project you belong to?
+Hint: id $USER
-What all access does it provide to you?
+> * What all access does it provide to you?
 > * What are each of the project directories for?
 What is public/private?
 Do you have read write permissions on all spaces?

 ### <a name="job-submit"></a> 2.
 Software management